Aldeimeter/dev-ops-practice/log-archive/README.md

 - **Organized Storage** - Archives are saved in an `archived_logs/` directory
 - **Color-Coded Output** - Visual feedback with color-coded messages
 - **Input Validation** - Checks directory existence and read permissions
+- **Smart Processing** - Only creates archives when log files are found

 ### Archive Management